 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

 Golden Retriever German Shepherd Mix is a cross of a German Shepherd with a Golden Retriever, also known as German Retriever os Golden German Shepherd.
 Its a large dog at about 20 to 26 inches tall, weighing around 55 to 85 pounds.
 This crossbreed has a lifespan of 7 to 12 years.

-This mix breed loves people, makes for an incredibly loyal friend, and are as smart as they are pretty.
+This mixed breed loves people, makes for an incredibly loyal friend, and is as smart as it is pretty.

 Keep reading below to learn more about the Golden Retriever German Shepherd Mix.
 But, first, we’re diving into the history of their parents.

 This breed is one of the most recognizable dogs in the world.
 It’s the 2nd most popular in the US.

 When Germany chose the German Shepherd as their official dog and Max Emil Friedrich von Stephanitz created a club to regulate standards, their popularity really boomed!
 This happened at the end of the 1800’s.

 It’s no wonder breeders often use these dogs to create mixes, like the Golden Shepherd or the Siberian Shepherd.